EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 ### [The Address Unlock Condition](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#address-unlock-condition)

 This condition sets that to use the output as input in another transaction(unlock the output) one has to prove ownership of a certain address.

 A side note, currently the different  `Address` types on Shimmer are

-- [ ] Ed25519 Address
+* Ed25519 Address
-- [ ] Alias Address
+* Alias Address
-- [ ] NFT Address
+* NFT Address

 To prove ownership over an `Ed25519 Address` one has to sign some data using the private key of the address.
 Refer to [proving ownership of the Alias and NFT Address](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#unlocking-chain-script-locked-outputs) for the other types.

-By setting as `Address Unlock Condition`  of the IoT output an address the IoT device controls, the device can destroy that output and create a new one with its location updated.
+By setting as `Address Unlock Condition`  of the IoT output an address the IoT device controls, the device can destroy that output on the ledger and create a new one with its location updated.

 ### [Storage Deposit Return Unlock Condition](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#storage-deposit-return-unlock-condition)
 If an output has this condition, to consume the output in a transaction a new `Basic Output` without `Features` nor `Native Tokens` and with only an `Address Unlock Condition` must be created.